gengojs/gengojs/README.md

 **gengo.js** is an i18n/l10n library that is powered by it's very small [core](https://github.com/gengojs/core).
 Along with the core, it is also managed by six [plugins](https://github.com/gengojs?utf8=%E2%9C%93&query=plugin).
 The combinations of the these create a powerful and a unique library that enables developers to take over the core and extend its capabilities.
 The core is essentialy an empty shell that provides the basics such as a way of accessing a plugin's options or the plugin itself.
 As a starter, begin hacking the core and the plugins to find out how you can develop your own plugins and create the ultimate combination to create the best i18n library for Node.js.

+## Sails.js

+gengo.js supports Sails **through the use of hooks**.
+Check out the repo of [sails-hook-gengojs](https://github.com/gengojs/sails-hook-gengojs) for documentation.

 ## Usage

 ```javascript